Christina-Karavida/Exploring-Monotonic-Reasoning-in-Neural-Natural-Language-Inference/dataset_creation/readme.md

 data/more_splits/
 ```

-### `Dataset_Generation.ipynb`

-Provides an executable walkthrough of the dataset generation process and the construction of the experimental splits.

----

 # 4. Reproducing the Dataset

-To reproduce the datasets, run the generation pipeline provided in `Dataset_Generation.ipynb`.
+To reproduce the datasets, run the cells of the `Dataset_Generation.ipynb`.

 The generated files will be written to the `data/` directory.
 In particular: